 If others are doing it, what is stopping you from doing the same.
 If you are slower than a 2.40's marathoner continue to read, there is something further down for you too.

-#4 Because Negativity Will Make You More Determined To Do It
+Negativity Will Make You More Determined To Do It

 Think of what happens to most who do the opposite and choose to listen to the ‘experts' who seem to know us best.
-They never achieve what they dreamt of.
-Revolve your thoughts around positivity.
+They never achieve what they dream of.

 You have to have that same tenacity in your own training.

 With man this is impossible, not with God, ALL things are possible with God-Mark 10:27

-He was accepted in mid 2009 and just recently broke the 2.20 barrier at the 2011 California International Marathon in December finishing with a time of 2.19.49.
+Kenny was accepted in mid-2009 and broke the sub-2:20 marathon barrier at the 2011 California International Marathon finishing with a time of 2.19.49.

-Boulderrunning did a great write up on him in as he finished as the top American at the 2010 London Marathon with a 14 minute personal best time of 2.29.59.
+Boulderrunning did a great write up on him in as he finished as the top American at the 2010 London Marathon with a 14-minute personal best time of 2.29.59.

 You can read his interview here Justin continues to inspire me to this day because I know of his background and how much he has improved.